lisa-lumos/DevOps/10-bash-scripting.md

 chmod +x /opt/scripts/websetup.sh
 /opt/scripts/websetup.sh

-ipconfig   # get ip address of vm, then go to that address from the browser
+ifconfig   # get ip address of vm, then go to that address from the browser
 ```

 Chat-GPT can generate a similar script with "Bash Script to install httpd package, start httpd service, download html template from tooplate.com and deploy to /var/www/html.
 At the end restart the httpd service and check the status of httpd service".